embold/emb-integration-samples/jenkins_quality_gate_checks/embold_wrapper_integration_for_jenkins_pipeline.md

 1. Download standalone corona from Embold release section
 2. Set following Global environment variable in Jenkins
-a.
-CORONA_HOME : It should be the path of extracted corona folder
+- CORONA_HOME : It should be the path of extracted corona folder
-b.
-CORONA_LOG : It should be any path where Embold logs get created
+- CORONA_LOG : It should be any path where Embold logs get created
 3. Download CI/CD wrapper package from Embold release section
 4. Extract the wrapper package in Jenkins machine where Job will execute